Should I Do Tax Planning?Duluth, Georgia Christian CPA Firm Advises on Year End Tax Planning

 Additional Year End Planning Tips

-If you have kept track of your business mileage, the rate for 2012 is 55.5 cents per mile.
-For 2013, the rate will be 56.5 cents per mile.
-Please keep in mind IRS rules state that you must have kept a log of the miles you have driven to take this deduction.
+If you have kept track of your business mileage, please keep in mind IRS rules state that you must have kept a log of the miles you have driven to take this deduction.

-Although not directly related to 2012 tax deductions, small business owners should take additional steps to ensure the success of their businesses in 2013.
-If you expect a big change in your 2013 income, you should consult with an accountant now to minimize the tax impact.
+Although not directly related to current year tax deductions, small business owners should take additional steps to ensure the success of their businesses next year.
+If you expect a big change in your future year’s income, you should consult with an accountant now to minimize the tax impact.
 If you are a subchapter S corporation, you should plan to have the annual meeting of your Board of Directors as close to the new year as possible.

-While this generic tax advice can be helpful to any small business, there are probably some specific steps your business can take to reduce taxes at the end of 2012.
+While this generic tax advice can be helpful to any small business, there are probably some specific steps your business can take to reduce taxes at the end of the calendar year.

 “We have helped many small businesses in Atlanta and North Georgia minimize their tax liabilities and increase their profitability.
 We would be happy to sit down with you and discuss your situation.
 Please feel free to call or contact us.”